rsreza/ICON-weather-and-climate-prediction-model--test-failure-predictor/README.md

 `PASS` / `FAIL` for ICON unit tests based on configuration metadata alone.

-This project responds directly to the kind of need DKRZ has signaled for **AI-supported tools for ICON developers** — specifically for **test result interpretation** and CI feedback.
+This project propose a solution for ICON developers (test result interpretation).

 > **⚠️ Important note on data:** This repository demonstrates the
 > approach on **synthetic data**.
-A full ICON build was attempted
-> locally inside the official `iconmodel/icon-dev` Docker image but
-> failed at the final compilation step due to a gfortran / MPI module
-> version mismatch (details below).
 The synthetic data is designed to
 > mimic the real `make check-icon` output format, and the parser works
 > with real ICON logs **without any code changes**.
 Swapping in real
 > logs is a one-file replacement.